 Other Growing Medium Needs

 The best soil for succulents is slightly acidic with a high lime content.
 If a soil test kit determines that your soil is highly acidic, your plants will benefit from some horticultural lime added to the soil.
-If your soil is overly alkaline, change the balance by watering with a solution of 1 tablespoon of white vinegar added to 5 gallons water.
+If your soil is overly alkaline, change the balance by watering with a solution of 1 tablespoon of white vinegar added to 5 gallons of water.
 Top off your growing medium with a layer of gravel or small river rock to keep the tops of the plants dry.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus